alsoalgo/maze-generator/README.md

 # Maze Generator
 ## How to setup project
-* Clone Maze Generator branch version1 from github
+* Clone Maze Generator from github
+* Checkout to the `version1` branch
 * Create environment
 * Activate environment
 * Run `pip3 install requirements.txt`